cupOJoseph/my-reading-list/README.md

 - Seeds of Hope by Jane Goodall
 - Into the Wild by Jon Krakauer
 - The Hard Thing About Hard Things by Ben Horowitz
-- Watchmen by Alan Moore.
-Maybe technically a comic but I'm counting it.
+- Watchmen by Alan Moore
 - Benjamin Franklin by Walter Isaacson
 - Alibaba by Duncan Clark
 - The Hobbit by J.R.R.
 Tolkien